xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

-To understand why the question of socialism and communism will be an aspect that will persist in the following years, we also have to understand that the emergence of the concept of [private property on land]{.ul} (which was the main factor) in Europe was historically seen as relatively new, and it was argued by the first thinkers of natural justice as a social contract with work, and that people who worked the land were quite right to refer to it as their exclusive property.
+To understand why the question of socialism and communism will be an aspect that will persist in the following years, we also have to understand that the emergence of the concept of private property on land (which was the main factor) in Europe was historically seen as relatively new, and it was argued by the first thinkers of natural justice as a social contract with work, and that people who worked the land were quite right to refer to it as their exclusive property.